DrebotArtem/Unity-HDRP-Template/README.md

 - [Extenject.](https://github.com/Mathijs-Bakker/Extenject) Extenject is a lightweight highly performant dependency injection framework.
 - [Fluent Assertions.](https://github.com/BoundfoxStudios/fluentassertions-unity) A very extensive set of extension methods that allow you to more naturally specify the expected outcome unit tests.
 - [NSubstitute.](https://github.com/Thundernerd/Unity3D-NSubstitute) NSubstitute is designed as a friendly substitute for .NET mocking libraries.
+- [More Effective Coroutines.](http://trinary.tech/category/mec/) More Effective Coroutines (MEC) is an improved implementation of coroutines.
+It is a free asset on the Unity asset store.

 ## Documentation
 ### Loading System